karstenw/FileMaker-DDR-Splitter/README.md

 + Drop filename IDs - Omit IDs from filenames.
 This is useful when comparing two exports with git.

-+ OPML - disabled becaus ethey don't exist yet and remind me of writing them one day.
-The idea is to have an OPML export of scripts, basetables and layouts.
++ OPML - disabled because they don't exist yet and remind me of writing them one day.
+The idea is to have a OPML file for scripts, basetables and layouts which can be opened with any outliner.